dice-group/RELD/README.md

 ```
 The .ttl output will be saved in the respective folders inside the output folder

-<b>Note:</b> The datasets files must be in the respective folders inside the data folder, otherwise, you need to set the path variable inside each script.
+-->

-#### Conversion at once for all six datasets
+#### Conversion at once for all datasets
 To convert all the datasets at once, you need to run the following command:

 ```
  python data_loader.py
 ```
 <hr>
+<b>Note:</b> The datasets files must be in the respective folders inside the data folder, otherwise, you need to set the path variable inside each script.

 ### Datasets used